-Although traveling during pregnancy is normal and a lot of women do it, it is important for pregnant women to consider potential problems that could come up during international travel.
-Pregnant women should also weigh the availability of quality medical care in the countries they are visiting, before traveling abroad.
-Getting all of the needed immunizations before becoming pregnant is preferred over vaccines during pregnancy.
+Traveling during pregnancy is normal and a lot of women do it.
+But it's important to think about potential problems that could come up during international travel.
+Also think about how you would get quality health care in the countries you are visiting.
+Get all of the vaccines you need before becoming pregnant instead of waiting to get them during pregnancy.

-According to the American College of Obstetricians and Gynecologists, the safest time for a woman to travel is in the second trimester of her pregnancy — from 14 to 28 weeks.
-This is the time when women feel the best and are at the lowest risk for spontaneous abortion or premature labor.
-During the third trimester (25 to 40 weeks), many healthcare providers and midwives advise staying within a 300-mile radius of home because of problems, like hypertension, phlebitis, and/or false or preterm labor.
-Generally, women are not allowed to travel by air after 36 weeks for domestic travel, and after 32 to 35 weeks for international travel.
-The decision on whether to travel and how far to travel at any time during pregnancy should be a joint decision between the woman and her healthcare provider or midwife.
+The American College of Obstetricians and Gynecologists says the safest time for a woman to travel is in the second trimester of her pregnancy, from 14 to 28 weeks.
+This is the time when you will feel your best.
+You are also at the lowest risk for spontaneous abortion or premature labor.
+During the third trimester (25 to 40 weeks), many healthcare providers and midwives advise staying within a 300-mile radius of home because of potential problems such as high blood pressure, phlebitis, and false or preterm labor.
+Generally, women are not allowed to travel by air after 36 weeks for domestic travel, and after 28 to 35 weeks for international travel.
+The decision on whether to travel and how far to travel at any time during pregnancy should be a joint decision between you and your healthcare provider or midwife.

-According to the CDC, pregnant women with the following conditions may be advised against traveling to international destinations that require pre-travel immunizations.
-As the list below may be incomplete, it is important to discuss your medical history with your healthcare provider or midwife before planning travel:
+According to the CDC, pregnant women with the following conditions may be advised against traveling to countries that require pre-travel vaccines.
+This list may be incomplete.
+So discuss your health history with your provider or midwife before planning travel:

 History of miscarriage

 History of premature labor or premature rupture of membranes

 History of or current placental abnormalities